fatiando/community/GOVERNANCE.md

 There are no responsibilities or powers assigned to Project Contributors.
 Candidates for the other roles in The Project governance are mostly recruited from the pool of Project Contributors.

+### Project Founder

+The Project Founders are the people who played a role in the conceptualization of The Project.
+They hold no special authority in The Project and are included as an acknowledgement of their contribution.

 ## Changes to this document